RTTArmel/test_ZONOVA/README.md

 6. Install the necessary dependencies--------------$> npm install --save

 7. Launch http-server------------------------------$> http-server ./public --cors=http://localhost:3000
-    This command enables the connection with the http-server and allows access to the data.json file (as a database) in the public folder
+.This command enables the connection with the http-server and allows access to the data.json file (as a database) in the public folder

 8. open a new terminal and launch the application--$> sudo npm start